So Far from God: Plot

 Fe leads a rather stereotypical life working in a bank until her fiancé suddenly leaves her.
 After that she starts screaming from nowhere and does not stop for a whole year.
 Once she mysteriously recovers from that she goes back to her job at the bank and eventually marries her cousin Casimiro.
 Because she desires to gain more money in order to be able to afford valuable household appliances, she later starts working at a company called Acme International.
 There she has to work with dangerous chemicals which cause her to suffer from cancer.
 That is why she later dies.
+Fe's (which means "faith" in Spanish") story is an allegory for the ways in which environmental racism and the American Dream harm Latina women.

 After Caridad's husband is unfaithful to her, she starts drinking and having casual sex with strangers.
 One night she gets attacked, raped and abandoned half dead in the streets.
 After the doctors claimed to not be able to do any more for her, she lies in Sofi's house while her sister Fe is screaming.
 The same night Fe's screaming stops, Caridad is miraculously healed from her wounds and after that she is gifted with visions and healing powers too.
 To train her healing powers she is taught by doña Felicia.
 Later she falls in love with a woman called Esmeralda, whom she meets on a trip with doña Felicia and with whom she jumps off a mesa in the end with their bodies never being found.

-Sofi's oldest daughter Esperanza is a TV journalist, who is sent to Saudi-Arabia for work.
+Sofi's oldest daughter Esperanza is a TV journalist, who is sent to Saudi Arabia for work.
 There she goes missing and is pronounced dead by the military.
 After her death she frequently still visits her family in spirit form.
+Esperanza's ("hope" in Spanish) story is an allegory for how Latina women are killed in the name of colonialist and nationalist greed and violence.